Housing - Łukasz Stanek - Gift, Credit, Barter: Architectural Mobilities in Global Socialism

 Gift, Credit, Barter

-Soviet technical assistance agreements, including those signed since 1960 with Ghana, were ambiguously situated between commercial exchange and gift economy.
-The agreements with Ghana foresaw the delivery of a Soviet large panel factory of housing elements to Accra.
-In addition, Soviet architects designed two mikroraiony, which were to be constructed by Ghanaian state contractors on the basis of the room-size panels produced by the factory.
-The work of Soviet designers and advisors in the project was paid by Soviet credit, while Soviet machinery and building materials (such as cement and iron rods) were exchanged for Ghanaian agricultural goods (in particular cocoa beans, Ghana’s main export commodity).
+Soviet technical assistance agreements, including those signed with Ghana after 1960, were ambiguously situated between commercial exchange and the gift economy.
+The agreements with Ghana foresaw the delivery of a Soviet large panel factory for housing construction to Accra.
+In addition, Soviet architects designed two mikroraiony, which were to be constructed by Ghanaian state contractors on the basis of the room-sized panels produced at the factory.
+The work of Soviet designers and advisors on the project was paid for with Soviet credit, while Soviet machinery and building materials (such as cement and iron rods) were exchanged for Ghanaian agricultural goods (in particular cocoa beans, Ghana’s main export commodity).

 By the 1960s, such barter agreements became the dominant form of economic exchange between African and Asian countries and the Soviet Union, East Germany, Bulgaria, Poland, and other socialist states in Eastern Europe.
 They expanded the barter economy towards the “Third World” that had been practiced among member-states of the Council for Mutual Economic Assistance (or Comecon, the Soviet-dominated economic organization of socialist countries) since the end of World War II.
-Barter arrangements aimed at supporting local industries in newly independent countries with goods and services needed for industrial and social development, while redirecting economic exchange away from former colonial metropoles.
+Barter arrangements aimed to support local industries in newly independent countries by supplying the goods and services needed for industrial and social development, while also redirecting economic exchange away from former colonial metropoles.
 They were attractive for both socialist and developing countries, most of which were in short supply of (Western) exchangeable currencies.
 Furthermore, long-term contracts for agricultural goods, often priced above their value in international markets, allowed agricultural producers to avoid price fluctuations on these markets.

 Housing project for Libya, 1980s.
 Romproiect (Romania), Arhivele Naţionale ale României, Bucharest.